-- The mounting location should be where the hull is of single-hull thickness and is void of air or flotation materials other than solid fiberglass between the transducer face and the water. - Do not place the transducer over hull struts or ribs which run under the hull.

-- Avoid a location where the rising angle of the hull exceeds 15°, to minimize the effect of the boat's rolling. - You will finalize the mounting location through some trial and error.
+- Keep the following points in mind when choosing a mounting location: - The mounting location should be where the hull is of single-hull thickness and is void of air or flotation materials other than solid fiberglass between the transducer face and the water. - Do not place the transducer over hull struts or ribs which run under the hull. - Avoid a location where the rising angle of the hull exceeds 15°, to minimize the effect of the boat's rolling. - You will finalize the mounting location through some trial and error.
 The procedure for this is shown later.